Skip to content

 In 1969 the standard gauge rail network was extended east from Port Augusta as far as Sydney, and west of Kalgoorlie all the way to Perth, making it possible to catch a train from the Pacific Ocean across the continent to the Indian Ocean.

-This has led to the naming of the Indian-Pacific, the passenger train that now runs along the line.
+This led to the naming of the Indian-Pacific, the passenger train that now runs along the line.

 Map of Australia with a red stylised image of a train stretching from the east to west coasts.
 Printed over the top-end are the words ‘Travel in comfort by fast diesel electric air conditioned trains on the Trans-Australian Railway.